HobnobMancer/cazy_webscraper/docs/tutorial.rst

 .. code-block:: bash

-   cazy_webscraper --genera Aspergillus --species Aspergillus niger --strains Aspergillus niger ATCC 1015
+   cazy_webscraper --genera Aspergillus --species "Aspergillus niger" --strains "Aspergillus niger ATCC 1015"

 will not retrieve all CAZymes from all Aspergillus species once AND all CAZymes from Aspergillus niger strains as well.
 ``cazy_webscraper`` will retrieval all CAZymes for all strains of *Aspergillus niger*.